-Klickitat County Washington is ideal for Doomsday Preppers, Survivalists, Bunker location, Bugout Property or Retreat Land For Sale. looking for a Property to Retreat to from the metropolitan cities like Portland, Vancouver, Seattle, Tri-cities and other areas in Washington And Oregon State.
+Klickitat County Washington is ideal for Doomsday Preppers Real Estate, Survivalist’s, Bunker location, Bugout Property or Retreat Land For Sale. looking for a Property to Retreat to from the metropolitan cities like Portland, Vancouver, Seattle, Tri-cities and other areas in Washington And Oregon State.
 Bugout locations for Doomsday Preppers, Survivalists, Bunker location with limited access whether by road to topographic layout.
 I have from 2 acres and up in property sizes to suit your needs.
-They start at $ 16,000 and most of my sellers do owner carry contracts to put money back in our pockets instead of the big Banks…
+Most of my sellers do owner carry contracts to put money back in our pockets instead of the big Banks…

 Doomsday Prepper’s believe in Survivalism; a movement of individuals or groups (called survivalists or preppers) who are actively preparing for emergencies, including possible disruptions in social or political order, on scales from local to international.
 Survivalists often acquire emergency medical and self-defense training, stockpile food and water, prepare to become self-sufficient, and build structures (e.g., a survival retreat or an underground shelter) that may help them survive a catastrophe.